electricimp/LIS3DH/README.md

 }
 ```

-In the following example we setup interrupts for free fall detection, and double click detection, and check what caused the interrupt in our interrupt handler:
+In the following example we setup an interrupt for double click detection:

 ```Squirrel
 function interruptHandler() {